joebalancio/mio/README.md

 ### REST API

-Create a REST API server from your models and interact with them from the browser using the same interface.
+Create a REST API server from your resources and interact with them from the browser using the same interface.
+No need for any route handling or AJAX boilerplate.

-Shared between browser and server:
+Resource definition shared between browser and server:

 ```javascript
 var mio = require('mio');